jerabaul29/python_huffman/README.md

 # pyhuffman

-This is a pure Python implementation of Huffman tree, based on the answer provided here (I was not the author of the post):
+This is a pure Python implementation of Huffman tree, based on the answer provided here (I was not the author of neither the post nor the answer):

 https://stackoverflow.com/questions/11587044/how-can-i-create-a-tree-for-huffman-encoding-and-decoding